PetroIvaniuk/awesome-ml/README.md

 - [Behind the Scenes: Density Fields for Single View Reconstruction](https://fwmb.github.io/bts/) - Inferring a meaningful geometric scene representation from a single image
 - [In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition](https://in-n-out-3d.github.io/) - Our core idea is to represent the face in a video using two neural radiance fields, one for in-distribution and the other for out-of-distribution data, and compose them together for reconstruction
 - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world
+- [Make-It-3D: High-Fidelity 3D Creation from A Single Image with Diffusion Prior](https://make-it-3d.github.io/) - can create high-fidelity 3D content from only a single image
 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

 ## Books ##